Zhijie-Yi/Zhijie-Yi.github.io/index.md

 <br>
 **I am interested in three overarching questions, which may evolve incrementally or in parallel:**

-- How to develop better creativity tools (design and programming) and improve creative efficiency? (this process will introduce artificial intelligence technologies such as LLM.)
+- How to develop better creativity support tools and improve creative efficiency?
-- How to improve information asymmetry in the interaction between humans and intelligent systems?
-(For instance, in AI-assisted programming, achieving optimal results often requires users to employ technical programming terminology or logic in their instructions, which can elevate the entry barrier.)
+- How to enhance creativity education with creativity support tools?
-- How to lower the threshold of creativity tools, attract children, the elderly, and people with disabilities, and make creation more diverse?
-(This challenge prompts a rethinking of how creative tools are designed and interacted with, perhaps with simpler interfaces or control systems.)
+- How to lower the threshold of creativity to attract children, the elderly, and people with disabilities, and make creation more diverse?
 <br>

 ---